What is The MIND Diet?

 - Fish: Fish such as salmon, tuna, and sardines are high in omega-3 fatty acids, which have brain-protective effects.

-- Olive Oil: It is a healthy source of monounsaturated fats that are commonly used in the Mediterranean diet.
+- Olive Oil: It is a healthy source of monounsaturated fats commonly used in the Mediterranean diet.

 A Sample MIND Meal Plan for One Week